Dr Ross Wilson, Emmanuel

 I was born in Salford and brought up in Manchester, where I attended Philips High School and Bury College.
 I was educated at Emmanuel College, Cambridge, and University College London before completing my doctorate at Cambridge in 2004.
 I held a Research Fellowship at Emmanuel (2004-7) and a Leverhulme Early Career Fellowship in the Faculty of English, Cambridge (2007-9) before being appointed to a Lectureship in Literature at the University of East Anglia in 2009.
 I returned to Cambridge in 2013 as Lecturer in Criticism in the Faculty of English and was a Fellow of Trinity College from 2013 until 2019, before rejoining Emmanuel, where I am a Fellow once again.

 I work chiefly on the history, theory, and practice of literary criticism and on Romantic and Victorian poetry.
-I have just completed a project on the generic forms of literary criticism, provisionally entitled Critical Forms.
-My writing has appeared in New Literary History, Textual Practice, Romanticism, the Times Literary Supplement, the New Statesman, Frieze, and other venues.
+My latest book is Critical Forms: Forms of Literary Criticism, 1750–2020, published by Oxford University Press in September 2023.
+My writing has appeared in ELH, New Literary History, New German Critique, Romanticism, European Romantic Review, the Times Literary Supplement, the Los Angeles Review of Books, and other venues.
 I have been on BBC 4 talking about Alexander Pope and the Thames, on BBC Radio 4 talking about Lord Byron as a student, and on BBC Radio Cambridgeshire regaling commuters with discussions of Lord Byron (again), literary love letters, and much else besides.

 You can see my full CV here.